Share

-It was our great pleasure this summer to host OCJ’s inaugural policy interns, law students Megan Bryant-Tiktin (Lewis & Clark Law School), and Samantha Formica (Willamette University College of Law).
 Megan and Samantha brought curiosity, teamwork, and additional capacity to the policy team this summer.
 Both participated in a variety of activities and meetings with local and federal lawmakers.
-Additionally, each intern centered their research and energy toward discrete topics culminating in a final presentation and resource materials that the policy team will continue to reference and use in our work ahead.
-While Megan focused on rent-a-bank schemes as well as federal legislation, Samantha’s area of focus regarded auto financing scams.
+Additionally, each intern centered their research and energy toward discrete topics, culminating in a final presentation and resource materials that the policy team will continue to reference and use in our work ahead.
+While Megan focused on rent-a-bank schemes and federal legislation, Samantha’s area of focus regarded auto financing scams.

 Read the following Q&A with Megan and Samantha to hear more about their experiences this summer and next steps!